rhonaCA/rhonaCA/README.md

 ### Hello world 👋

-I'm Rhona Lam and currently attending Coder Academy's Fast Track Bootcamp in Brisbane
+I'm Rhona Lam and a student of Coder Academy's Fast Track Bootcamp in Brisbane

 #### Connect with me: